Chapter 2 : The morning after

 Background: Font color:

-“Whose idea was it to drink last night?”
-Violet asked before letting out a groan and bending over double.
+“Whose idea was it to drink so much last night?”
+Violet asked, before letting out a groan and bending over double.

-Roxanne let out her own groan as she took a sip from the water bottle she was currently holding, she hadn’t long taken a vial of pain relief potion.
-Sadly, it didn’t seem to be working yet, she just hoped that it would kick in before she got onto her broom.
+Roxanne let out her own groan as she took a sip from the water bottle she was currently holding.
+She hadn’t long taken a vial of pain relief potion, but, sadly it didn’t seem to be working yet, she just hoped that it would kick in before she got onto her broom.

 “I don’t remember getting home last night.
 I’m so thankful that I woke up at home and not in Turners house.”
-Roxanne muttered, closing her eyes and running her free hand over her forehead in hopes that the movement would help ease her headache.
+Roxanne muttered quietly, closing her eyes and running her free hand over her forehead in hopes that the movement would help ease her headache.
 Jason had tried chatting her up again last night, but she had managed to avoid him, or at least as much as she could remember doing so.
 Her memory of the night got a bit fuzzy at the end.

 “Instead, you had to wake up and see mine and Shawn’s beautiful faces,” Violet said.
 Roxanne opened her eyes and looked down at Violet, who seemed to be trying not to move.